Geology Tours on the Classic Rivers of the West

 The wonderful tradition of ARTA Geology trips continues this year with two—that’s right, two—amazing geology trips to choose from.
 It’s a good thing we have a lot of rocks to look at!

-This year, our seasoned veteran Dave Cook has decided to tour the Lodore Canyon inside Dinosaur National Monument.
-The stunning Green River cuts through the red rock of the Unita mountains, providing excellent opportunities for rapids, rocks, and relaxation.
-The Canyon walls are something entirely amazing and uniquely stunning to behold.
-You can learn more about the Lodore Canyon HERE.
+This year, our seasoned veteran Dave Cook has decided to tour Desolation Canyon.
+This wonderful 6 day trip winds through some of the deepest canyons in utah, providing excellent opportunities for rapids, rocks, and relaxation.
 We are so honored and lucky to have Dave Cook with us again.
 He’s been provided excellent learning opportunities on our trips for over 10 years!
 Dave knows tons about rocks and deserts, history, hiking, and John Wesley Powell.
 And he likes to share all that knowledge in a fun and accessible style.
 Even if you don’t think you are even remotely curious about geology, Dave is sure to find something to get you to think about.
 And once you start, well, we’re sure you’ll have a lot of questions.

 Geology trips are an extra special way to get a little something extra out of your river trip.
 They are the same as our other wonderful standard trips except that a professional geologist joins us on our adventure.
 They are casual in their delivery and style and are by no means mandatory, and there are certainly no final tests.
 But if you join us, we know you’ll want to know more.